 The Health Trust provides a number of housing services to vulnerable people in Santa Clara County.
 Of all the determinants of health, we recognize that housing may have the greatest impact.
-In addition to our services, Destination: Home, a program of The Health Trust, is using collective impact strategies to end homelessness in Santa Clara County.

 Our portfolio of services helps people to not only find and maintain stable housing, but also offers a coordination of care with other services to improve the overall health status of individuals and families.

 The Health Trust offers Permanent Supportive Housing to low-income households that are homeless or at-risk of homelessness, and living with HIV/AIDS.
 Permanent Supportive Housing creates affordable housing for program participants by allowing them to pay for no more than 30% of their income towards rent, while the remaining rent amount is subsidized by the program.
 Participants are connected to a Housing Case Management Specialist who will help locate and secure a unit by assisting with housing search and providing advocacy with landlords.
 Participants will also receive assistance with the inspection and move-in process, while being connected to community resources and referrals that will ease the transition into a new environment that is safe, decent and sanitary.
 With retention in mind, once housed, participants will receive landlord and tenant mediation, monthly rent subsidy and the option to access other services such as: benefits counseling, self-sufficiency, medical social work, nurse case management and food assistance.